opencobra/optlang/paper/paper.md

 # Summary

 Optlang is a Python package for solving mathematical optimization problems, i.e. maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
-It provides a common interface to a series of optimization tools, so different solver backends can be changed in a transparent way.
+It provides a common native Python interface to a series of optimization tools, so different solver backends can used and changed in a transparent way.

 Optlang takes advantage of the symbolic math library SymPy [@Sympy] to allow objective functions and constraints to be easily formulated algebraically from symbolic expressions of variables.
 With optlang the user can thus